Upgrading Managed Servers

 - After selecting the Upgrade Mode, click Run Prechecks.

 - Follow the on-screen recommendations to resolve any upgrade prechecks that have failed.
-If you would like XenCenter to automatically resolve all failed prechecks, click Resolve All.
+If you want XenCenter to automatically resolve all failed prechecks, click Resolve All.
 When the prechecks have been resolved, click Next to continue.

 Prepare the XenServer installation media: